 2. Once more crowns begin to grow from the base of the plant, separate these and transplant them, but be careful not to damage either part in the process.

 Remove the runners, weeds and dead leaves to avoid diseases as well as to stimulate growth and an increase in fruit production.
 Take the plants out of the ground every year, replant in a new bed, and use runners to generate new plants.
-Should the seedling be suffering from the heat, you can keep them cool by adding some ice cubes or plastic bottles with frozen water to keep the soil moist.
+If your seedling seem to be suffering in the heat, you can keep them cool by adding some ice cubes or plastic bottles with frozen water to keep the soil moist.

 Drip irrigating works wonderfully for strawberries.
-Keep the soil moist by watering regularly, but avoid over watering, as this can cause the fruit to rot as well as inviting other rot and snails.
+Keep the soil moist by watering regularly, but avoid over-watering, as this can cause the fruit to rot and attract snails.
 When the bulk of the harvest is nearly ripe, avoid heavy soaking to increase the flavour.
 Watering too much during this phase might mean bigger fruit, but a decrease in flavour.

 Fertilise in at the beginning of the dry season with compost and worm castings if available.
 Apply liquid seaweed fortnightly, as it protects the leaves from some pests and sweetens fruits.
 Feed with liquid potash when flowers appear, to sweeten fruit.